awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 # Machine learning training using Elastic Fabric Adapter<a name="node-efa"></a>

-This topic describes how to integrate Elastic Fabric Adapter \(EFA\) with pods deployed in your Amazon EKS cluster\.
+This topic describes how to integrate Elastic Fabric Adapter \(EFA\) with Pods deployed in your Amazon EKS cluster\.
 Elastic Fabric Adapter \(EFA\) is a network interface for Amazon EC2 instances that enables you to run applications requiring high levels of inter\-node communications at scale on AWS\.
 Its custom\-built operating system bypass hardware interface enhances the performance of inter\-instance communications, which is critical to scaling these applications\.
 With EFA, High Performance Computing \(HPC\) applications using the Message Passing Interface \(MPI\) and Machine Learning \(ML\) applications using NVIDIA Collective Communications Library \(NCCL\) can scale to thousands of CPUs or GPUs\.
 As a result, you get the application performance of on\-premises HPC clusters with the on\-demand elasticity and flexibility of the AWS cloud\.
 Integrating EFA with applications running on Amazon EKS clusters can reduce the time to complete large scale distributed training workloads without having to add additional instances to your cluster\.
 For more information about EFA, [Elastic Fabric Adapter](http://aws.amazon.com/hpc/efa/)\.

 The EFA plugin described in this topic fully supports Amazon EC2 `[P4d](http://aws.amazon.com/ec2/instance-types/p4/)` instances, which represent the current state of the art in distributed machine learning in the cloud\.
 Each `p4d.24xlarge` instance has eight NVIDIA A100 GPUs, and 400 Gbps GPUDirectRDMA over EFA\.
 GPUDirectRDMA enables you to have direct GPU\-to\-GPU communication across nodes with CPU bypass, increasing collective communication bandwidth and lowering latency\.
 Amazon EKS and EFA integration with `P4d` instances provides a seamless method to take advantage of the highest performing Amazon EC2 computing instance for distributed machine learning training\.